YawLighthouse/UMG-Slate-Compendium/README.md

 >       1. [`APlayerController::BuildInputStack`]: Builds the stack of input components and the order that they will be processed.
 Can be overriden to control the order.
 >       2. [`UPlayerInput::ProcessInputStack`]: Actually start processing input.
 >          1. [`APlayerController::PreProcessInput`]
->          2. Copies the state of non-axis keys.
+>          2. Copies the state of non-axis key's.
 >             1. Starts going through the stack of input components from top to bottom;
 >                one by one(now consider we're working with a single input component but in a loop until there's no more input components).
 >                1. Builds the keymap for this input component to know what actions/axis work with specific key bindings to create input cords.